batteries-included/batteries-included/README.md

 This is the phoenix web aplication.
 It's mostly `Phoenix.Component`, `Phoenix.LiveComponent` and `Phoenix.LiveView`.
 Extensively using [Tailwind CSS](https://tailwindcss.com/) as the styling.

-### Kube State

-This contains all the code for getting the current kubernetes state.
-It doesn't start the workers running.
-Instead that's done by `platform_umbrella/apps/kube_services`

-### Kube Services

-These are the running processes that actually touch kubernetes.
-This containes the code to sync resources, the code that starts `kube_state` watchers, and code that reports billing usage.

 ### Home Server